komala033/komala033.github.io/research.md

    <a href="https://arxiv.org/abs/2006.15200" target="_blank">J. Number Theory 225 (2021), 360--373</a>

 ## Talks
-0. *On Some Problems Concerning Integer Recurring Sequences”*
+0. *On Some Problems Concerning Integer Recurring Sequences*
     Thesis Defense  <br/>
 	University of Georgia, Athens, GA, March 2022
 1. *An Intorduction to the Erdős Multiplication Table Problem*